Things to Do in Tsavo National Parks

 Mzima Springs Exploration

-Visit the crystal-clear Mzima Springs in Tsavo West, where 50 million gallons of fresh water flow daily from underground rivers beneath the Chyulu Hills.
-Walk along designated trails to observe hippos and crocodiles in the clear pools, and visit the underwater observation chamber for unique aquatic wildlife viewing.
+Visit the crystal-clear Mzima Springs in Tsavo West, where 50 million gallons of water flow daily from underground rivers beneath the Chyulu Hills.
+The springs create an oasis that attracts hippos, crocodiles, and numerous bird species, with an underwater viewing chamber offering unique perspectives of aquatic life.

 Getting There